Wesley Berg: MLL

 Berg was drafted in the second round (15th overall) of the 2015 Major League Lacrosse Collegiate Draft by the Denver Outlaws.
 In his rookie season with the Outlaws, Berg appeared in only 2 games scoring his first career goal against the Ohio Machine on May 29, 2015.
 In 2016, Berg was fifth on the team in scoring with 22 points in 10 games.
 Berg made his first playoff appearance during the 2016 Major League Lacrosse Playoffs.
 He notably scored 3 goals in the 2016 MLL Championship game as the Denver Outlaws went on to win 19–18 over Ohio.

 NLL

 Berg was drafted in the first round (4th overall) of the 2015 NLL Entry Draft by the Calgary Roughnecks.
 In 2016, Berg was named the NLL Rookie of the Month for March, leading all NLL rookies in scoring with 20 points.
 Berg finished the 2016 NLL season as a NLL Rookie of the Year finalist, finishing the season with 67 points.
 In 2017, Berg ranked third on the Roughnecks and 14th overall in scoring.

 Premier Lacrosse League

 On October 22, 2018 it was announced that Berg was joining the Premier Lacrosse League for the summer 2019 season.
 On March 4, 2019 it was announced that Berg was joining the Chrome Lacrosse Club.

 On May 3, 2021, Berg was traded from Waterdogs Lacrosse Club to Chaos Lacrosse Club along with a first round pick in the 2022 College Draft in exchange for goaltender Dillon Ward.

+Berg signed a two-year contract with Redwoods Lacrosse Club ahead of the 2023 season.